0xd34db100d/DMEveryoneDiscord/README.md

 # DMEveryoneDiscord
 Script to dm everyone on discord server
-\nmade to use with nodejs
+\n made to use with nodejs